pluginsGLPI/doc/source/formcreator/configuration.rst

 .. image:: images/translation_string_translation.png

-If an other string must be translated, it will show immediately.
-If no more string needs to be transalted, a message will show instead.
+If another string must be translated, it will show immediately.
+If no more string needs to be translated, a message will show instead.

 .. image:: images/translation_no_more_string.png